How data from swab and antibody testing can be used further

 HDR UK Annual Prizes

-Each year, four annual prizes are awarded at HDR UK’s Scientific Conference which takes place in December.
+Each year, four annual prizes are awarded at HDR UK’s Scientific Conference which will take place in March 2024.